wikiadventure/wikiadventu.re/README.md

 </p>
 Wiki Adventure is a multiplayer game combining culture and speed.
 Players compete against each other on Wikipedia and have to scroll through the pages as quickly as possible to win.

+## 🚀Tech stack

+The project is Web app made out of a backend and a frontend:

+- The backend is written in [Haxe](https://haxe.org) which compile to javascript that will be interpreted by Node js.
+    - It also use the [Twurple](https://github.com/twurple/twurple) , the [ws](https://github.com/websockets/ws) and the [uuid](https://github.com/uuidjs/uuid) lib.
+- The frontend is written in [Quasar](https://quasar.dev) 2 based on [Vue 3](https://v3.vuejs.org) with typescript
+    - It also use the vue-i18n lib.

 ## Setup

 ### NodeJS